-As a member of the Board of Directors for Equs from March 2017 to present, Sandra sits on the Governance & Nominating Committee and the CEO Performance & Compensation Evaluation Committee.
+As a member of the Board of Directors for Equs from March 2017 to present, Sandra she sits on the Governance & Nominating Committee, the CEO Selection Committee, and the CEO Performance & Compensation Evaluation Committee.
 As of March 2019 she serves as the Vice Chair of the Board of Directors.
 Sandra represents Equs on the Board of the Alberta Community & Cooperatives Association (ACCA) and on the Board of Prairie Power Ltd.

 As Director of Corporate Communications for Stantec from 2001 to 2009, Sandra had company-wide responsibility for corporate relations, media relations, community investment, investor relations communications, acquisition communications, internal communications, policy, and ecommunications.
 She and her team supported communications for over 40 strategic acquisitions throughout North America.
 Stantec is a publicly traded (TSN/NYSE:STN) professional design and consulting firm offering services in planning, engineering, architecture, surveying, and project management.
 Headquartered in Edmonton, Alberta, Stantec’s services at the time were offered through approximately 10,000 employees operating out of more than 125 locations across North America.